gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

   - Consists of the most critical security risks to mobile applications.
 It represents a broad consensus about the most critical security risks to mobile applications

-#pagebreak()

 - OWASP Mobile Application Security (MAS)

-  - It provides a security standard for mobile apps (OWASP MASVS) and a comprehensive testing guide (OWASP MASTG) defining process/techniques/tools usign during mobile security tests
+  - It provides a security standard for mobile apps (OWASP MASVS) and a comprehensive testing guide (OWASP MASTG) defining process/techniques/tools using during mobile security tests

   - It covers the processes, techniques, and tools used during a mobile app security test, as well as an exhaustive set of test cases that enables testers to deliver consistent and complete results